Does it feel like when you got into your 30s or 40s that all of a sudden, your body just started slowly crapping out?

 But many people in their 30’s and 40’s sometimes forget this and come back from a year or 10-year break trying to lift the same weight the same way they did in college, next thing you know your hurt, bad, and out for months.

-Look, no one cares how much you lift unless your doing a competition (even which most weight lifting competitions are sticklers about good form anyways) back down the weight and focus on form and technique.
+Look, no one cares how much you lift unless your are doing a competition (even which most weight lifting competitions are sticklers about good form anyways) back down the weight and focus on form and technique.

 Still, lift heavy, you need to but focus on feeling the muscle do the work NOT just moving the weight from point A to point B.